spbu-se/duplicate-finder/README.md

 Duplicate Finder
 ================

-Duplicate finder is a tool that allows user to find and inexact (fuzzy) repetitions in the domcument and take stock of them.
+Duplicate finder is a tool allowing finding and tracking inexact (fuzzy) repetitions in documents.

 Quick Guide
 -----------